lvberonio/DynanoDBValidator/README.md

-# API DynamoDB Validator with Jest test
+# Serverless-DynamoDB-Validator

-Validate your next API endpoints with simple validator `jsonschema`.
+Validate before it gets saved to DynamoDB with simple validator `jsonschema`.
+Plus, a unit test is added with Jest.

 **Included Resources:**